x0k/svelte-jsonschema-form/.changeset/slick-ghosts-obey.md

 "@sjsf/sveltekit": major
 ---

-Allow to pass any serializable optional from option to `initForm` function
+Allow to pass any serializable optional form option to `initForm` function